danhales/elevator-voice-control/README.md

 ## What's in this repository?

-As of 9/1/20, this repository contains the following files:
+As of 9/9/20, this repository contains the following files:

 ### <b>mvp.ipynb</b>
-This is the Jupyter notebook for my minimum viable product (MVP).
+This is the Jupyter notebook for my minimum viable product (MVP) for Flatiron School's Capstone project, along with some additional work I have done beyond the MVP due date.
 Each cell in this notebook is self-contained, to show each step of the development process.
 A brief summary of the code you will find in it:

 * Pre-processing steps, including organizing the metadata so files could be loaded.
 Several different functions are provided to load the data in different formats (raw (sampling rate: 8000), a modified STFT (mean of absolute value across time windows), flattened MFCCs, and a unflattened MFCCs.